SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

 Via SMOTE, the degree of misclassification worsens from the previous.
 For a relatively similar level of recall on the minority class, misclassification rose by almost 5000 observations.
 The cost has now risen to between 4.47-8.67%!

 This increment in misclassification is similar to the number of synthetic data points inserted into the training set.
-This may not be conincidental since SMOTE potentially distorts the underlying feature distributions of the minority class such that these synthetic datapoints no longer resemble the true data adequately for accurate classification.
+This may not be coincidental since SMOTE potentially distorts the underlying feature distributions of the minority class such that these synthetic datapoints no longer resemble the true data adequately for accurate classification.

 #### Augmented Model: SMOTE + Tomek Linkages, Overlap Removal